ericmartens/openscale_app/README.md

 ## 4. Next steps

+Tune in May 15 for an AutoAI presentation from Jacques Roy!
+And subscribe to his excellent YouTube channel, [Byte Size Data Science](https://www.youtube.com/channel/UCC00OTwEMHA2jq50m4oJ95g).

 The model and application can be improved in several ways:

 * More tuning could be done to the model to improve its accuracy.